RunedUniverse/utils/README.md

 # UTILS by RunedUniverse
 The Utils Repo contains all commonly used Utils of RunedUniverse.

-Each artifact starts with the name of the programming language followed by its respective name
+Each artifact starts with the name of the programming language followed by its respective name:

 ## Distribution

 ### Maven Repository
 #### RunedUniverse: Releases
+> This contains our locally hosted release artifacts.<br>
+> These same artifacts are deployed to Maven Central (Sonatype)

 ```xml
 <repository>
   <id>runeduniverse-releases</id>